don-ferris/SovrIT-PTI-Platform/ProductSpecification.md

 * **Standard:** Encryption keys must be "injected" from a trusted mesh device during the boot sequence.
 If the server is powered down or removed from the premises, the data remains mathematically inaccessible noise.

 ### 2.7 Operational Continuity: The Living Handbook
-The system must be maintainable even if the primary administrator is unavailable.
+The system must be maintainable by non-technical users through a perfectly synchronized physical-digital documentation bridge.
 * **Objective:** Maintain a "Human-Centric" documentation vault in **Dokuwiki**.
 * **Standard (The Procedure Rule):** Documentation consists of step-by-step procedures built around **annotated screenshots** (e.g., "Click the gear icon shown circled in red").
-* **Standard (The Parity Rule):** A dedicated AI agent regularly audits all system UIs.
-When a software update changes a layout, menu, or dialog, the agent autonomously updates the screenshots in the Handbook, increments the revision number, and alerts the user to print the new pages.
+* **Standard (The Parity Rule):** A dedicated **Visual Agent** (e.g., **Qwen2.5-VL**) regularly audits all system UIs.
+When a software update changes a layout, menu, or dialog, the agent autonomously:
+    1. Re-captures the affected UI element.
+    2. Re-annotates the image to match the existing visual style.
+    3. Updates the Handbook page and increments the revision number.
+    4. Triggers an **ntfy** alert to the user to print the updated page for the physical binder.

 ---